jtomori/vex_tutorial/README.md

 hipFile first = findFirstHipFile(files1);
 s@first = first->getFullName();

-// in VEX we can also output error with custom message, uncomment line bellow and check
+// in VEX we can also output error with custom message, uncomment the line bellow and check
 // node's error message
 string files2 = "image1.jpg,image2.png";
 //hipFile second = findFirstHipFile(files2); // No houdini project found in this file list: "image1.jpg,image2.png".